iLert/ilagent/README.md

 ![Docker Image Version (latest by date)](https://img.shields.io/docker/v/ilert/ilagent?sort=date)
 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/iLert/ilagent/docker-release)

-The iLert Agent 🦀 📦 is a program that lets you easily integrate your on premise system with iLert.
+The ilert Agent 🦀 📦 is a program that lets you easily integrate your on premise system with ilert.

 <sup>Super small footprint (20MB container, that consumes about 5MB! of RAM)</sup>